 What happens if there are discrepancies in the application?

-After you turn in all required documents, the Office of Financial Aid will compare them with your FAFSA.
+After you turn in all required documents, the Office of Student Financial Services will compare them with your FAFSA.
 If errors are found, corrections will be made.
-If the errors are significant enough to change the amount of financial aid that you were awarded, the Office of Financial Aid will send you a revised award letter showing increased or decreased amounts.
+If the errors are significant enough to change the amount of financial aid that you were awarded, the Office of Student Financial Services will send you a revised award letter showing increased or decreased amounts.